synapsecns/sanguine/docs/bridge/docs/04-Routers/01-Synapse-Router/index.md

 ## Queries

-:::tip Intermediate tokens
+:::note Intermediate tokens

-Most Bridge transactions require an [“intermediary token”](/docs/Bridge/#pool-liquidity) which the protocol has mint/burn permissions over.
-When users Bridge native or wrapped tokens, their transaction is routed through a liquidity pool on both chains.
+Some Bridge transactions utilize an [intermediary token](/docs/Bridge/#pool-liquidity) (nETH, nUSD) the protocol has mint/burn permissions over.

-**Swaps to or from an intermediate token will return an empty query.**
+Swaps to/from an intermediate token return an empty query.

 :::

 Determining an optimal route with minimal slippage and maximum output is not trivial.
-Synapse Router condenses this complexity into a [`Query`](https://github.com/synapsecns/synapse-contracts/blob/7bc3a579c08838d7f4c3e62954135901abb16183/contracts/bridge/libraries/BridgeStructs.sol#L12-L18), or data structure that describes generic swap instructions that will result in a `token`, and an `amountReceived`.
+Synapse Router condenses this complexity into a [`Query`](https://github.com/synapsecns/synapse-contracts/blob/7bc3a579c08838d7f4c3e62954135901abb16183/contracts/bridge/libraries/BridgeStructs.sol#L12-L18), or data structure of generic swap instructions that return a `token`, and an `amountReceived`.